Nepal – Brazil Relations

 • Chairman of the Public Service Commission Hon.
 Mr. Madhav Prasad Regmi and his team visited Brasilia and Rio de Janeiro from 25 May-3 June, 2024.

-• Minister for Law, Justice and Parliamentary Affairs Hon.
-Mr. Dhan Raj Gurung visited Sao Paulo, Brazil to participate in the Global Forum against Racism and Discrimination, which was held on 29 November 2023.
+• Minister for Law, Justice and Parliamentary Affairs Mr. Dhan Raj Gurung visited Sao Paulo, Brazil to participate in the Global Forum against Racism and Discrimination, which was held on 29 November 2023.

 • Foreign Secretary Mr. Shanker Das Bairagi visited Brazil to participate in the first meeting of the Bilateral Consultation Mechanism held in Brasilia on 25 January 2018.